-It’s also important to know what’s valuable so that you don’t get a clever idea to paint something that was actually pretty rare and special, but now with paint, the value was destroyed.
+Use your phone to research the value of something, especially if it’s furniture and something that you want to paint.
+You don’t want to get a clever idea to paint something that was actually pretty rare and special, but now with paint, the value was destroyed.
 There are times when you shouldn’t paint wood furniture, so it’s best to know what’s valuable before you grab a paintbrush.
 And if you do decide to paint wood, you’d best use the right paint.

 Related: What’s the Best Paint for Furniture?